Gorilla Biscuits: History

-Early days (1987)
+Early days (1986–1987)

-Gorilla Biscuits were formed when Arthur Smilios and Nick Drysdale met Anthony "Civ" Civarelli while they were both attending the same high school in Long Island, New York.
+Gorilla Biscuits were formed when Arthur Smilios and Nick Drysdale met Anthony "Civ" Civarelli while they were both attending the same high school in Queens, New York.
 All three were fans of the band Agnostic Front, and started going to hardcore shows at CBGB on weekends.
 There they met people like Ray Cappo and John Porcelly of the band Youth of Today.

 Smilios sought to form a hardcore band and asked Civ to act as vocalist.
 However Civ was not interested in singing, and had to face the floor or wall during early gigs due to nerves.
 Members of the band Token Entry arranged a gig for the still unnamed band (Gorilla Biscuits used Token Entry's drummer, Ernie Parada for that first show), but needed a name to give it to the promoter.
 A popular drug in the area at that time was quaaludes, which people called "ape shit," or "gorilla biscuits" due to the pill's large size.
 Eventually the name evolved into Gorilla Biscuits, and though it was initially only meant to be temporary, they have continued to use it.

 The band made a number of low-fi demo tapes which were sold at a dollar store.
 Their first official T-shirts were blue with an image of a gorilla riding a skateboard and were made using black magic markers and an ink blotter.